 Example

-The pipeline Windows Servers (_resource.group.name="Windows") targets a subset of logs related to a “Windows” resource group.
+The LogAlert Group Windows Servers (_resource.group.name="Windows") targets a subset of logs related to a “Windows” resource group.
 The alert triggers on specific keywords or values (eventcode 1100 and application log files).
-You do not need to include the resource group name in the query for the alert condition (however it would work).
+Including the resource group name in the alert condition query is optional; however, its inclusion does not impact the alert’s functionality.

 Add alert condition page